-Coverys MA Services Limited (CMAS), a sister company of CMAL, operates a defined contribution scheme on behalf of the managing agency.
-Pension contributions relating to syndicate staff are charged to the syndicate and included within net operating expenses and other acquisition costs.
+Coverys MA Services Limited ("CMAS"), a sister company of Coverys Managing Agency Limited ("CMAL"), operates a defined contribution scheme on behalf of the managing agency.
+Pension contributions relating to syndicate staff are charged to the Syndicate and included within net operating expenses and other acquisition costs.
+From the novation date pension costs are not charged directly to the Syndicate but included in the managing agency fee payable to PMA.